top of page

 -

-How much is a kitten?Our kittens start at $2,200 +HST CAD.
+How much is a kitten?Our kittens are $2,200 +HST CAD.
 They are registered with TICA.
 Kittens come with - 1 Veterinarian examination 1 Set of Core Vaccinations Health Record Wormed 4 times Microchipped 6 Weeks of pet insurance 2-year health guarantee against genetic diseases (HCM) (PKD) and (FIP)

 -